iAmMe27/Tahrovin/README.md

 ## Updating Tahrovin
 When an update is released, please always check the changelog first.
 You may not need to update your modlist but if there is anything that resolves game breaking issues, it'll be noted in the changelog.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.

 If you have added anything to this modlist at all, Wabbajack will also delete those.
-You should know how to stop if from doing this if you're going to add stuff to modlists but if you don't, you have to prepend your mod name with `[NoDelete]` - this will make Wabbajack ignore these files.
+You should know how to stop it from doing this if you're going to add stuff to modlists but if you don't, you have to prepend your mod name with `[NoDelete]` - this will make Wabbajack ignore these files.
 You will need to reinstall these mods and re-sort their load order after an update though, so I hope you kept backup information on where they went in the load order!

 All that aside, updates are basically the same as an installation except you have to ensure that you have the "Overwrite" checkbox ticked in Wabbajack.